-On the 9th of June 2017 in Santarem, Portugal, the European associations PRIMO and Federation of European Local Government Chief Executives (UDITE) will organise their think tank to discuss public risks in Europe in general and cyber related risks in particular, this in perspective of local and regional governance and management.
+On the 24th of November 2017 in Porto, Portugal, the European associations PRIMO and Federation of European Local Government Chief Executives (UDITE) will organise their think tank to discuss public risks in Europe in general and cyber related risks in particular, this in perspective of local and regional governance and management.

 The meeting will be organised in cooperation with Associação dos Trabalhadores da Administração Local (ATAM), SABSEG Seguros and European Institute of Public Administration (EIPA).
 Hosts of the think tank will be Francisco Alveirinho Correia, President of UDITE and Jack Kruf, President of PRIMO.

 The purpose of this think tank is to promote and encourage a greater understanding and exchange of knowledge, ideas and expertise on the impact of global public risks on local communities and cities.
 It is set to develop and enhance the ingenuity and resourcefulness of local communities and cities across Europe in general and the management by local government chief executives and senior professionals in particular.

 The Think Tank has been inspired by the fact that many reports about risks – such as Global Risks Report of the World Economic Forum and the Lloyd’s Risk City Index need to be more connected with the local power of public leaders and managers.
 In the view of UDITE and PRIMO the knowledge and insights of global risks need to be more translated for, tuned with and embedded in successful local public governance.

 The Think Tank was conceived with the specific purpose of raising awareness of the relevance, knowledge and practice of strategic risk management as a an integral part of good public governance, and involving much more than preventing losses and reducing costs.
 The results will be suggestions for concrete action in governance and management.